 Fresh Fruit Smoothies

 Thailand makes smoothies like no one else does.
-They are fresher than fresh and so good.
+They are fresher than fresh and so good, so so cheap.
+Plan on paying $1-2 per smoothie (seriously).
 You can chose what fruit you want (you can do one single fruit or combine them...my personal favorite is pineapple/apple) and they blend it up right in front of you.
-The best part?
-For a big smoothie, you'll be paying less than $1!
-It's a good thing you'll have a full semester in Thailand to get your fill of these things!

 Glass Noodles Desserts

-Who doesn't love some good glass noodles?
-Most people probably wouldn't think of them as desserts, but they should.
-They are soaked in coconut milk until you're ready to eat them.
+Most people probably wouldn't think of noodles as desserts, but they should.
+These long and thin rice noodles are soaked in sweetened coconut milk until you're ready to eat them.
 Like mango sticky rice, you can find different colors of glass noodles if you'd like.

 Bamboo Sticky Rice